Why Is This Area Important?

 Hedge Funds

-A hedge fund is a private investment fund, usually with a limited clientele of large, expert and well capitalised investors, which tend to be financially very affluent.
-Hedge funds use the techniques of ‘hedging’ (offsetting potential losses), investing in products such as derivatives, swaps, futures, options and ‘short’ selling (selling things they do not own, and then ‘covering’ or buying them later when they are cheaper).
-Often, hedge funds do not actually hedge, but rather use these methods to ‘gear’ (or ‘leverage’) their investments, (which in turn increases, rather than reduces the risk), in the expectation of larger returns (which can, of course, turn into very large losses).
+A Hedge Fund is a private investment fund, usually with a limited clientele of large, expert and well capitalised investors, which tend to be financially very affluent.
+Hedge Funds use the techniques of ‘hedging’ (offsetting potential losses), investing in products such as derivatives, swaps, futures, options and ‘short’ selling (selling things they do not own, and then ‘covering’ or buying them later when they are cheaper).
+Often, Hedge Funds do not actually hedge, but rather use these methods to ‘gear’ (or ‘leverage’) their investments, (which in turn increases, rather than reduces the risk), in the expectation of larger returns (which can, of course, turn into very large losses).

-The assets of a hedge fund can run into billions of pounds, which means that their effect on individual markets can be substantial enough to cause very significant market movements.
+The assets of a Hedge Fund can run into billions of pounds, which means that their effect on individual markets can be substantial enough to cause very significant market movements.

 Contracts For Difference (CFDs)